 This story originally appeared in the author’s liberal arts capstone project in her study on character development.
 Although the story and its characters stand alone, this piece is the second in a three-part series with subtly obvious connections.
-You can check out Part I here, and keep an eye out for Part III coming next!
+You can check out Part I here and the final part of the series here!

 “Half-Blind Date” is copyrighted by Pillar House Press.
 No part of this publication may be reproduced by any means without written permission from the publisher.

 But do feel free to share the link!